-Clear and misleading cookie banners
+Clear cookie banners

 When people visit a website, they are often shown a cookie banner (also called cookie consent notice or cookie pop-up).
 A cookie banner is used by an organisation to explain to website visitors how cookies are used for collecting their personal data and why.